How to Write a Feature Article That Stands Out

 How long should a feature article be?

-Most published feature articles range from 1,200 to 3,000 words, depending on the publication and topic complexity.
-According to the Orbit Media 2025 blogging survey, the average blog post is 1,333 words, but feature articles tend to run longer because they require narrative development, multiple sources, and scene-building that shorter formats don’t.
+Most published features range from 1,200 to 3,500 words.
+The average blog post was 1,333 words in 2025 (Orbit Media), but feature articles run longer because they require narrative development, multiple sources, and scene-building.
+Writer’s Digest notes that a feature “can range from 1,000 to 4,000 words, depending on the publication and its readership.”
 Don’t pad for length.
-Write until the story is told, then cut anything that doesn’t earn its place.
+Write until the story is told, then cut.

 What’s the difference between a feature article and a news article?

-A news article reports facts in order of descending importance (the inverted pyramid), answering who, what, when, where, and why in the first paragraph.
-A feature article uses narrative structure with scenes, characters, and tension, placing the core information in a nut graf rather than the opening sentence.
-Feature articles prioritize understanding and engagement over speed of information delivery.
+A news article reports facts in order of descending importance (the inverted pyramid), answering the five W’s in paragraph one.
+A feature article delays core information, using narrative structure with scenes, characters, and tension.
+The nut graf replaces the summary lead.
+Features prioritize understanding and engagement over speed.

 How do you find a good angle for a feature article?

 Start with what surprises you.
-If you’re researching a topic and discover something that contradicts your assumption, that’s your angle.
-The Content Marketing Institute’s 2026 trends report emphasizes that audiences now crave “authentic, interconnected assets that deepen credibility,” which means your feature article angle should come from genuine curiosity and real reporting, not from trying to reverse-engineer what might get clicks.
+If you’re researching and discover something that contradicts your assumption, that’s your angle.
+The Content Marketing Institute emphasized in its 2025-2026 trends that audiences now crave authentic, human storytelling over generic AI-produced content - which means your angle should come from genuine curiosity and real reporting, not reverse-engineering what might rank.

 Can you write a feature article without interviews?

-You can, but the article will almost certainly be weaker for it.
+You can, but the article will be weaker for it.
 Feature articles depend on voices beyond the writer’s own perspective.
+Lindy Alexander recommends phone interviews when case studies form the backbone of the story, using email only for quick quotes or factual confirmations.
 Direct quotes add texture, credibility, and surprise that pure narration can’t match.
-If in-person interviews aren’t possible, use published quotes from verifiable sources, transcripts of public speeches, or documented commentary from industry figures.
-Just make sure every attributed statement traces back to a real, linkable source.

 What’s the most common mistake beginner feature writers make?